 1 June 1992 The pre-war JNA inventory looked impressive, even if its operational functionality was taken with a pinch of salt.
-One half of the nearly 1,850 tanks could have qualified as modern (300 M-84s) or not too obsolete (850 T-55As and T-54s), unlike the rest (400 T-34, of which a certain number was used […]
+One half of the nearly 1,850 tanks could have qualified as modern (300 M-84s) or not too obsolete (850 T-55As and T-54s), unlike the rest (400 T-34, of which a certain number was used in domestic theaters of war, […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.